-Many singers lack the confidence to be fully expressive performers because of either a small vocal range or a “breaking point” that segments their range.
-Still others have come to believe that the “breaking point” in their range, otherwise known as register break is a natural part of a singer’s voice.
+Many singers lack the confidence to be fully expressive performers because of either: 1.
+A limited vocal range or 2.
+A “breaking point” that segments their range.
+Still, others have come to believe that the “breaking point” in their range, or register break, is a natural part of a singer’s voice.
 This belief alone causes them to invent ways of hiding or maneuvering around an aspect of their voice they wish was not there.
 But is it really true that this is a natural part of a person’s voice?

-Let’s define “register break” as those few transition notes that cross-over from your lower to your upper register where your voice suddenly cracks, becomes weak or is difficult to control.
-In classical voice training, this is called the “passage” or passagio (passageway between two sections of vocal range).
-This is usually between one to three cross-over notes which suddenly become weak or crack and are difficult to control.
+Let’s define “register break” as those few transitional notes that crossover from your lower to your upper range where your voice suddenly cracks, becomes weak or is difficult to control.
+In classical voice training, this is called the “passage” or passagio (a passageway between two sections of vocal range).
+This is usually between one to three crossover notes which suddenly become weak or crack and are difficult to control.

-Though there are some variations, this break is normally experienced from the E to F# above Middle C for men and for women it is either the same notes an octave higher, or a Bb to a C# above Middle C. Above these notes, the singer may be able to regain a sense of vocal control and recapture some vocal quality.
+Though there are some variations, this break is normally experienced from the E to F# above Middle C for men.
+For women, it is either those same notes an octave higher, or a Bb to a C# above Middle C. Above these notes, the singer may be able to regain a sense of vocal control and recapture some vocal quality.
 The register of notes above the register break is often thought of by men as their “falsetto” range and by women as their “head voice.”

-To understand why register break occurs, you need some knowledge of your larynx more commonly called the voice box.
-Your two vocal folds, incorrectly called vocal cords, lie horizontally side by side across your wind pipe inside the larynx which is enclosed by the thyroid cartilage.
-The front tip of this thyroid cartilage is your Adam’s apple.
+You need some knowledge of your larynx, more commonly called the voice box, to understand why the register break occurs.
+Your two vocal folds, incorrectly called vocal cords, lie horizontally side by side across the top of your windpipe inside the larynx.
+The front tip of the larynx is your Adam’s apple.

 In order to achieve faster vibrations (higher pitches), your larynx tilts down into the center of the throat so that the vocal folds can lengthen.
 As they do so, the muscles of the folds become thinner.
 Simultaneously, the inner rims of the folds press together permitting only a shorter section to vibrate.
 As you sing lower, the larynx resumes its original horizontal position allowing the vocal folds to become thicker so that a longer length of them can vibrate.
 This is similar to fretting guitar strings (shortening them for higher pitches) and the various thicknesses of strings on a string instrument: thicker = slower vibrations and lower pitches, thinner = faster vibrations and higher pitches.